-Within 60 days of the receipt of responses the Institute assesses the documentation and informs the NB of the assessment result, i.e. it issues either a positive or negative scientific opinion, or eventually sends a second appeal for completion with a deadline of max.
+Within 60 days of the receipt of responses the Institute assesses the documentation and informs the NB of the assessment result, i. e. it issues either a positive or negative scientific opinion, or eventually sends a second appeal for completion with a deadline of max.
 60 days.
 Subsequently, within 60 days of the receipt of the completed documentation, the Institute assesses the responses and issues either a positive or negative scientific opinion.
+In exceptional cases, if the amendment is not complete, the Institute may repeat the request for amendment with a period of 60 days.
+The Institute then has 60 days to assess the amendment and issue an opinion.

 In justified cases, the NB may, at the request of the MD manufacturer, ask the Institute to extend the deadline for responses before the deadline of 90/60 days has expired.
-The Institute reacts to this request via a notification which is sent by e-mail within 5 days of receipt of the request for a deadline extension.
+The Institute will confirm its consent to the extension of the deadline by e-mail within 5 days.

-In case of extensive complementary documentation (e.g. within the range corresponding to the whole pharmaceutical, non-clinical or clinical documentation, or their major parts) the Institute cannot guarantee compliance with the deadline for the assessment according to the time-schedule above.
+In case of extensive complementary documentation (e.g., within the range corresponding to the whole pharmaceutical, non-clinical or clinical documentation, or their major parts) the Institute cannot guarantee compliance with the deadline for the assessment according to the time-schedule above.